MobMonRob/InverseDynamicsWithForcePlate/README.md

 # Inverse Dynamics with Force Plate in Robotics
 This repository contains the project files which arose within the framework of a bachelor thesis in the year 2023 in Karlsruhe, Germany. \
 The bachelor thesis took place as part of a degree at the [KIT Department of Informatics](https://www.informatik.kit.edu/english/index.php). \
-The experiments were carried out with the kind support of the employees at the [Robot and Human Motion Lab of the DHBW Karlsruhe, Germany (only in german available)](https://www.karlsruhe.dhbw.de/rahmlab/uebersicht.html) within their premises.
+The experiments were carried out with the kind support of the employees at the [Robot and Human Motion Lab of the DHBW Karlsruhe, Germany (only available in german)](https://www.karlsruhe.dhbw.de/rahmlab/uebersicht.html) within their premises.

 ## Hardware
 - Vicon motion capture system
 	- [Vicon Vero cameras](https://www.vicon.com/hardware/cameras/vero/)
-	- [Vicon Lock Lab](https://www.vicon.com/hardware/devices/lock/) as input device from the AMTI amplifier
+	- [Vicon Lock Lab](https://www.vicon.com/hardware/devices/lock/) serving as input device from the AMTI amplifier
 	- [Vicon Tracker Software](https://www.vicon.com/software/tracker/)
 - [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot/) robot
 - AMTI hardware